integromat/vscode-apps-sdk/README.md

 ![Commit or rollback](./resources/readme/changes_04.png)

 *Commiting or rolling back only one change is currently not supported on our side, but we're planning to add this feature as soon as possible.*

+## VS Code tips

+Here are some tips for better performance and experience:

+- Set `editor.formatOnSave` to `true` in VS Code settings.
+Source codes will be formated automatically when you save them.
+- Set `editor.quickSuggetions.strings` to `true` in VS Code settings.
+Keyword recommendations will automatically show up while you're typing in IML strings too.